kingakisielinska/mObywatel-user-guide/document management/GitHub Pages/mObywatel.md

 <img src="../../assets/images/refresh.jpeg" width="190" height="400">

-The **refresh** enables downloading the data again and refreshing the certificates issued to the user on a given device.
+The **refresh** icon enables downloading the data again and refreshing the certificates issued to the user on a given device.

 ## Transferring data